Explosiontime202/CSCG-25-Writeups/kellerspeicher.md

 ## Mitigations
 The simple mitigation is to remove the `unterkellern` functionality.
 As this functionality is likely there to simplify the challenge and simulates an actual bug, we also need to consider, how to avoid the underlying bug.

 One solution would be to always perform a bounds check after modifying a GC allocated pointer.
-But as this is likely going to be slow, requires extra effort by developer and makes the code harder to read, which in turn allows other bugs to slip through code review, is not a good option.
+But this is likely going to be slow, requires extra effort by the developer and makes the code harder to read, which in turn allows other bugs to slip through code review.
+So, not a good option.

 As always with code, the best practices regarding
 - Clean code,